Jointly Modeling and Clustering Tensors in High Dimensions: Introduction

-In this paper, we introduce a flexible high-dimensional tensor normal mixture model with heterogeneous covariances.
-We assume the tensor means to be low-rank and internally sparse (defined in Section \ref{sec:tmm}).
-These two assumptions take advantages of the intrinsic structures of tensors while greatly reduce the number of free parameters and improve model interpretability.
-Moreover, they are both plausible in many scientific problems and are commonly employed in the tensor literature \citep{anandkumar2014tensor, sun2017provable, zhang2018tensor, pan2019covariate, mai2020doubly,zhou2020partially}.
-Moreover, we assume the tensor covariances to be separable and the corresponding separable precision matrices to be sparse.
-This assumption allows us to infer the conditional independence structural along each mode of the tensor data, which is of scientific interests in many applications.
-For example, in microarray studies, it is of interest to investigate the correlation structure across different genes and tissues \citep{yin2012model}.
-We emphasize that the mixture components in our proposal are allowed to have heterogeneous covariances, which greatly relaxes the assumption commonly employed in the mixture model literature that requires the mixtures to share the same covariance \citep{Balakrishnan2017guarantee,cai2019chime,mai2020doubly}.
+In this paper, we introduce a flexible high-dimensional tensor mixture model with heterogeneous covariances to jointly model and cluster a collection of tensors.
+To facilitate estimability and interpretability, we employ effective dimension reduction assumptions that take advantage of the intrinsic structures of tensors and improve model interpretability.
+Specifically, we assume the tensor means to be low-rank and internally sparse (defined in Section \ref{sec:tmm}), and the tensor covariances to be separable and conditionally sparse.
+These assumptions are plausible in a wide range of applications and are commonly employed in the tensor analysis literature \citep{anandkumar2014tensor, sun2017provable, zhang2018tensor, pan2019covariate, mai2020doubly,zhou2020partially}.
+The mixture components in our proposal are allowed to have heterogeneous covariances, which greatly relaxes the homogeneous and/or isotropic covariance assumption commonly employed in the mixture model literature \citep{Balakrishnan2017guarantee,Cai2019clustering,mai2020doubly}.

-To jointly estimate the mixture distributions and perform clustering, it is common to consider the EM algorithm \citep{dempster1977maximum}.
-Under our setting, the M-step requires an optimization with respect to the low-rank and sparse tensor means and heterogeneous sparse precision matrices, which is an intractable non-convex optimization problem.
-To overcome this challenge, we propose a new high-dimensional expectation-conditional-maximization (\texttt{HECM}) algorithm that breaks the challenging optimization problem in the M-step into several simpler alternating conditional optimization problems, each of which is convex and has closed-form updating formulas.
-An attractive property of the proposed \texttt{HECM} algorithm is that sparsity structures can be easily incorporated into parameter estimation by including regularization into the smaller conditional optimizations.
+In estimation, we consider a high-dimensional expectation-maximization (EM) type algorithm.
+One major challenge is that the M-step in the standard EM algorithm \citep{dempster1977maximum} requires an optimization with respect to the low-rank tensor means and separable covariances from each mixture component.
+This is an intractable non-convex optimization problem.
+To tackle this challenge, we propose a high-dimensional expectation-conditional-maximization (\texttt{HECM}) algorithm that breaks the challenging optimization problem in the M-step into several simpler alternating conditional optimization problems, each of which is convex, has closed-form updating formulas and admits regularization.
+An attractive property of the proposed \texttt{HECM} algorithm is that sparsity structures can be easily incorporated into parameter estimation by adding regularization to the smaller conditional optimizations.